dblaber/urlminimizer/README.md

 This is the source code behind http://ne8.org.
 This is plugin-based modular javaee application, very configuration and made for expansion.
 It will build into a war that can be deployed to any application server.

 #Build instructions
-- Kick off gradle build to build war
+- Kick off gradle build to build war (./gradelew build on unix)
-- Project can be directly imported into eclipse, and war can be exported
+- War will be in <GIT DIRECTORY>/UrlMinifierWebapp/build/libs

 #Install Instructions
 - Build application (use eclipse for now, gradle still WIP)